Kellyville - East

 The labour market in Kellyville - East shows considerable strength compared to most other Australian regions

-Conversely, transport, postal & warehousing employs only 3.2% of local workers, below Greater Sydney's 5.3%.
-Limited local employment opportunities are indicated by the Census working population count versus resident population.
-In the year to June 2025, employment levels increased by 2.5%, labour force by 3.1%, raising the unemployment rate by 0.5 percentage points.
-Comparatively, Greater Sydney recorded employment growth of 2.6% and a 0.3 percentage point rise in unemployment.
-State-level data to Sep-25 shows NSW employment contracted by 0.41%, with an unemployment rate of 4.3%, favourable compared to the national rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest national growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections for Kellyville - East indicate local growth of approximately 6.8%% over five years and 13.9% over ten years.
+The area appeared to offer limited local employment opportunities based on Census data analysis.
+Between June 2024 and June 2025, employment levels increased by 2.5%, while the labour force grew by 3.1%, causing the unemployment rate to rise by 0.5 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.6% and a slight increase in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kellyville - East's employment mix suggested local growth of approximately 6.8% over five years and 13.9% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment